johannes-skog/semanticsearch/README.md

 ## Swedish Legislations and Regulations segmantic Search with Chat Interface

 ### 1. Scrape Swedish legislation data
-First, you need to scrape the Swedish government's website for all laws and regulations.
-Use the `scan_swedish_legislation_parallel()` function to do this

-### 1. Scrape Swedish legislation data
-First, you need to scrape the Swedish government's website for all laws and regulations.
-Use the scan_swedish_legislation_parallel() function to do this
+First, you need to scrape the Swedish government's website for all laws and regulations:

 ```python
 from scraping import scan_swedish_legislation_parallel